abs-tudelft/tydi/book/src/specification/logical.md

 ===============

-A Tydi logical stream consists of a bundle of physical streams and a group of user-defined signals, parameterized by way of a logical stream type.
+A Tydi logical stream consists of a bundle of physical streams and a group of user-defined signals for quasi-constant values, parameterized by way of a logical stream type.
 The logical stream type, in turn, represents some representation of an abstract data type (in the same way that for instance `std::vector` and `std::list` both represent a sequence in C++).
 Conceptually, the resulting logical stream can then be used to stream instances of its corresponding abstract data type from the source to the sink.
-The sink can only receive or operate on one instance at a time and only in sequence (hence the name "stream"), but the logical stream type can be designed such that the sink as random-access capability within the current instance.
+The sink can only receive or operate on one instance and the constants at a time and only in sequence (hence the name "stream"), but the logical stream type can be designed such that the sink as random-access capability within the current instance.

 Because of the degree of flexibility in specifying Tydi logical streams, much of this specification consists of the formal definitions of the structures